techborder/wp/wp-content/themes/blogbox/readme.txt

 	control the look of the theme, and many options for special pages and content.

 	1) Home Page
-	    - full width feature slider, button or thumbnail navigation
+	    - full width feature slider, button, thumbnail, or no navigation
-	    - small feature slider with a text area, buttons or thumbnail navigation, complete with an option to widgetize the text area
+	    - small feature slider with a text area, button, thumbnail, or no navigation, complete with an option to widgetize the text area
 	    - single image options
 	    - two slogan areas